makrocosm/makrocosm/docs/reference/makefile-rules/container-image.md

      that are made available in the Dockerfile.
    - `DOCKER_ARGS` - *Optional* - Extra arguments to pass to the
      `docker build` command.
+   - `DOCKER_TAG_PREFIX` - *Optional* - Prefix to use on the resulting Docker
+     image tag during export to the container store.